How to Get Budget Approval

 for VR Training

-A live walkthrough of the 9-step framework used by enterprise leaders at Avangrid, Enel, Toyota, and Toronto Hydro.
-Co-hosted with PICO Enterprise and ArborXR.
+The 9-step framework used by enterprise leaders at Avangrid, Enel, Toyota, and Toronto Hydro.
+Co-hosted with PICO Enterprise and ArborXR — featuring a client perspective from Enel on the buyer's side of VR adoption.

 60 Minutes.
 No Fluff.
 Just the Framework.